slipstream/SlipStreamDocumentation/docs/advanced_tutorial/components-1.rst

-It wouldn't be very useful if we had to create a new component definition every time we wanted to change some behavior: like the location of a database, password for a server, descriptive text, etc. e want to parameterize the component to promote reuse.
+It wouldn't be very useful if we had to create a new component definition every time we wanted to change some behavior: like the location of a database, password for a server, descriptive text, etc.
+We want to parameterize the component to promote reuse.
 In this case we'll keep it simple and parameterize the title of the page.

 At the same time, we'd like to provide more feedback (through